What are the Texas Toll Roads?

 • Roughly 13,000 miles of county roads.

 Additionally, the state is crossed by numerous bridges and tunnels.
-These highways’ construction and maintenance are the Texas Department of Transportation (TxDOT) responsibility.
+The construction and maintenance of these highways are the responsibility of the Texas Department of Transportation (TxDOT).

 texas-toll-roads